atonggiang/backendAccommodation/README.md

 ```

 Then you install django and other modules

-Remember to activate virtual machine
+Remember to activate virtual machine.

 ```bash
 (venv)source/backend> pip install -r requirements.txt